chriskrycho/v4.chriskrycho.com/2019/apple-your-developer-documentation-is-garbage.txt

 [rewrite]: https://rewrite.software
 [docs-rfc-PR]: https://github.com/rust-lang/rfcs/pull/1636
 [docs-rfc-text]: https://rust-lang.github.io/rfcs/1636-document_all_features.html

+[^not-just-me]: I am not the only one who has noticed this.
+[No Overview Available](https://nooverviewavailable.com) summarizes the extent of documentation in Apple’s <abbr>API</abbr>s and… it’s not a good look.
+Hat tip to [Lobste.rs user wink](https://lobste.rs/u/wink) and my friend [Jeremy Sherman](https://jeremywsherman.com), who both noted this.

 [^transcripts]: Credit where credit is due: it is genuinely excellent from an accessibility and general usability standpoint that Apple has these transcripts.
 However, they’re not a substitute for *documentation*!